 District residents may legally grow up to six plants at home, with no more than three mature at any time.
 The law also defines a limit of 12 plants, with no more than six mature at once, in a single accomodation unit, regardless of the number of people living there.

-Cultivation, sale, distribution, and possession with intent to distribute less than half a pound all carry a maximum penalty of 6 months in jail and $1,000 in fines on a first offense.
-The maximum penalty increases to 2 years in prison and $5,000 in fines on a subsequent conviction.
+Cultivation, sale, distribution, and possession with intent to distribute less than half a pound all carry a maximum penalty of six months in jail and $1,000 in fines on a first offense.
+The maximum penalty increases to two years in prison and $5,000 in fines on a subsequent conviction.

 Cultivation, sale, distribution, and possession with intent to distribute all carry double penalties when committed within 1,000 feet of a day care center, elementary school, secondary school, vocational school, junior college, college, university, public swimming pool, playground, video arcade, youth recreational center or public library.
 The same is true of offenses committed on or near a public housing project.